MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 The MailboxMessagesPerFolderCountReceiveQuota value must be greater than or equal to the MailboxMessagesPerFolderCountWarningQuota value.

-To see the current value of this property, run the command Get-MailboxStatistics \<MailboxIdentity\> | Format-List MailboxMessagesPerFolderCountWarningQuota
+To see the current value of this property, run the command `Get-MailboxStatistics <MailboxIdentity> | Format-List MailboxMessagesPerFolderCountWarningQuota`.

 ```yaml
 Type: Int32